snowkidind/snowpass/VERIFY.md

 >The link method is much less painful than trying to chase down captchas via captchas.signald.org.

+# Raspberry pi

+In order to get some basic security issues out of the way
+- Change your password from default raspberrry pi settings.
+- Update and upgrade `sudo apt update sudo apt full-upgrade`
+- Use SSH key authentication
+- 2FA your SSH
+- Use UFW on the pi to set up a firewall `sudo ufw limit 22/tcp`
+- Dont use the pi for anything else, especially websites connected to the outside world.

 # Verifying Singal

 Here are some tips on getting the signald application working on your machine.